dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-and any time an `action` comes in those reducers handle the action *independently* this pattern helps *scale* Redux development because different people on the team can work on differnt reducers handling the *same* actions without running into each other and causing merge conflicts.
+and any time an `action` comes in those reducers handle the action *independently* this pattern helps *scale* Redux development because different people on the team can work on different reducers handling the *same* actions without running into each other and causing merge conflicts.

 ```js